yuntianhuang6688-ux/LLM-Enhanced-Human-Robot-Interaction-for-Multi-Robot-Masonry-Construction/README.md

 # LLM-Enhanced-Human-Robot-Interaction-for-Multi-Robot-Masonry-Construction
 ## Project Introduction
 This project is based on Webots and designs an intelligent masonry system, which includes a brick-handling robot, a vision-guided masonry robot, and a cement-spraying robot.
 A GUI interface is developed in PyCharm, and by integrating the ChatGPT API as the upper-level controller of the system, human–robot interaction and real-time monitoring of the masonry process are implemented.
+In GUI.py, ttkbootstrap was used for interface beautification, and examples from OpenAI were also incorporated.
+The UR10e robot uses the official basic motion program from Webots, while the rest of the functionalities were implemented by ourselves.
 There are two versions of the project:
 * The first version does not include GPT.
 It runs directly in Webots, where the masonry system automatically completes the construction of a five-layer wall.
 * The second version integrates GPT.
 When running this version, you need to execute the GUI.py file in PyCharm.
 After the GUI window appears, you can input natural-language commands to control the system and perform masonry operations.